 Before you go out on errands, put the phone’s ringer on mute so that burglars don’t hear unanswered rings.

 Before dusk approaches, close curtains, and blinds.
 A favorite way burglars case houses is to look inside when it’s dark.

 Never smoke when drowsy and always rinse butts before tossing them.

 Never hide spare keys near your front door; a burglar will find them.
-Give to a trusted neighbour or other adult.
+Give it to a trusted neighbor or another adult.